11 Nov 2023

 We are not going to be using a display manager like gdm3 or lightdm.
 So,

-when a user logs in into tty1
+when a user logs in into tty1, normally one would run

-or startx
+sway or startx shortly after.

-We can the use the shell the automate this for tty1
+We can the use the shell the automate this for tty1 alone.

 # automatically login into sway